 Summer is the time to be outdoors, but with temperatures soaring, can you be sustainable without getting scorched?
 Dealing with excessive heat while being responsible consumers can leave many perplexed and confused about how to maintain an eco-friendly lifestyle.
 We understand — that’s why we have come up with a few fun activities that you, your family and your friends can do, in a sustainable way, all at home.
 Let’s talk.

-1. Venture out to star gaze
+Venture out to star gaze

-2. Start a family garden
+Start a family garden

 Take on a treasure hunt

 As adults, we don’t play enough.
 Our imaginations, once free and creative spaces, are now filled with stressful thoughts, worries, and far too many social media memes.
 So why not plan a treasure hunt in your backyard to bring some play time back to your family?
 Nature contains various treasures, including plants, stones, birds, and bugs.
 Take the kids (and adults) out and find some.

 Host a game night

-The quarantine proved to us how much fun we could have at home.
+The lockdown proved to us how much fun we could have at home.
 In 2020 and 2021, we saw a rise in in-home activities that allowed friends and family to gather in safer ways.
 To keep with the trend, move your game night outside.
 Invite friends and family or keep it just between yourselves.
 Either way, you’ll have fun interacting with each other and being unplugged for the night.

 Fire up the solar-powered BBQ

 Go glamping in your backyard

 While you may not be into camping, glamping is another thing entirely.
 With glamping, your backyard can be just the sweet escape you’re looking for — minus the lack of plumbing.
 How can you feed your wild side while also being able to go to the bathroom conveniently?
 One way is to choose a traditional tent but deck it out with your favorite (moveable) chair, blow-up mattress, pillows, laptop, snacks, and drinks.
-In essence, you’re moving a mini bedroom into your tent.
+In essence, you’re moving a mini-bedroom into your tent.